 ATP is an important part of the human body system.
 It is not adequate to know just ATP full form.
 So, get ready to learn the structure and functioning of ATP in the human body.

-Ribose sugar and adenine together are known as adenosine.
-ATP is a nucleotide with the triphosphate groups attached to the fifth carbon of the ribose sugar.
-The alpha, beta, and gamma phosphates are known as the phosphoryl groups.
-These phosphoryl groups store actual energy in their bonds.
-This high energy content source is two phosphoanhydride bonds.
-These are connected to the phosphate groups.
-They are soluble in water.
-In general, the outer phosphate group is utilized for energy production.
-Then, ATP is converted to ADP.
-ADP’s full form is Adenosine Diphosphate.
-It is a nucleotide with two phosphates.
-Cells use the stored energy in ATP through the breaking of these bonds.
+Ribose sugar and adenine together form adenosine.
+ATP, a nucleotide, has triphosphate groups attached to the fifth carbon of the ribose sugar.
+The alpha, beta, and gamma phosphates are phosphoryl groups, which store energy in their bonds.
+The high energy content comes from two phospho-anhydride bonds between the phosphate groups.
+ATP is soluble in water, and its outer phosphate group is primarily used for energy production.
+ATP converts to ADP (Adenosine Diphosphate) when energy is released.
+ADP, a nucleotide with two phosphates, allows cells to use ATP’s stored energy by breaking these bonds.-

 ATP is the direct source of energy for the cell.
 It carries chemical energy derived from the foods.
 This energy is released after the breakdown of the ATP.

 Cellular respiration is the primary source of ATP synthesis.
-The cellular functions include the transport of ions and cell signalling.
+The cellular functions include the transport of ions and cell signaling.
 It also includes biomolecule synthesis and muscle contraction.
-Oxidation of respiratory substrates like carbohydrates, lipids and proteins takes place.
+Oxidation of respiratory substrates like carbohydrates, lipids, and proteins takes place.
 It leads to the release of high-energy bonds.
 Among these, glucose is the main source of energy.

 ATP consists of three phosphate groups.
 When a cell requires energy, it uses the third phosphate for energy production.
 This process breaks down the high-energy bonds to release energy.
 We refer to the two remaining phosphate groups as adenosine diphosphate.
 ADP will again restore the phosphorus group through respiration.
 This cycle will go on.